decalage2/oletools/README.md

     - tests:
         - test files can now be encrypted, to avoid antivirus alerts (PR #217, issue #215)
         - tests that trigger antivirus alerts have been temporarily disabled (issue #215)
-- **2019-05-22 v0.54.2**:
-    - bugfix release: fixed several issues related to encrypted documents and XLM/XLF Excel 4 macros
-    - msoffcrypto-tool is now installed by default to handle encrypted documents
-    - olevba and msodde now handle documents encrypted with common passwords such as 123, 1234, 4321, 12345, 123456, VelvetSweatShop automatically.
-- **2019-04-04 v0.54**:
-    - olevba, msodde: added support for encrypted MS Office files
-    - olevba: added detection and extraction of XLM/XLF Excel 4 macros (thanks to plugin_biff from Didier Stevens' oledump)
-    - olevba, mraptor: added detection of VBA running Excel 4 macros
-    - olevba: detect and display special characters such as backspace
-    - olevba: colorized output showing suspicious keywords in the VBA code
-    - olevba, mraptor: full Python 3 compatibility, no separate olevba3/mraptor3 anymore
-    - olevba: improved handling of code pages and unicode
-    - olevba: fixed a false-positive in VBA macro detection
-    - rtfobj: improved OLE Package handling, improved Equation object detection
-    - oleobj: added detection of external links to objects in OpenXML
-    - replaced third party packages by PyPI dependencies
-- 2018-05-30 v0.53:
-    - olevba and mraptor can now parse Word/PowerPoint 2007+ pure XML files (aka Flat OPC format)
-    - improved support for VBA forms in olevba (oleform)
-    - rtfobj now displays the CLSID of OLE objects, which is the best way to identify them.
-Known-bad CLSIDs such as MS Equation Editor are highlighted in red.
-    - Updated rtfobj to handle obfuscated RTF samples.
-    - rtfobj now handles the "\\'" obfuscation trick seen in recent samples such as https://twitter.com/buffaloverflow/status/989798880295444480, by emulating the MS Word bug described in https://securelist.com/disappearing-bytes/84017/
-    - msodde: improved detection of DDE formulas in CSV files
-    - oledir now displays the tree of storage/streams, along with CLSIDs and their meaning.
-    - common.clsid contains the list of known CLSIDs, and their links to CVE vulnerabilities when relevant.
-    - oleid now detects encrypted OpenXML files
-    - fixed bugs in oleobj, rtfobj, oleid, olevba

 See the [full changelog](https://github.com/decalage2/oletools/wiki/Changelog) for more information.